 Treatment for sacroiliac joint pain should not include spinal fusion.

-If you suffer from unresolved sacroiliac joint pain, Prolotherapy Platelet Rich Plasma Therapy, and Stem Cell Therapy may be the answer.
+If you suffer from unresolved sacroiliac joint pain, Prolotherapy Platelet Rich Plasma Therapy, and Stem Cell Therapy may be an answer

 The researchers found the following: